-Gambling or De-Risking: Hedge Fund Risk-Taking vs. Management Fees
+Risking or De-Risking: How Management Fees Affect Hedge Fund Risk-Taking Choices

-Lan, Wang and Yang (2013) propose a model for hedge fund risk-taking, and predict that high future management fees lead to reduced risk-taking, which is different from the conventional wisdom that hedge funds are aggressive risk-takers.
-Using hedge fund data from 1994 to 2015, we calibrate the present value of all managers’ future compensations, and find that the management fee is the major part of managers’ total stake.
-When the contribution of future management fees to managers’ total stake increases, fund managers, especially those of larger funds, de-risk to increase funds’ survival probabilities and thus protect their future fee incomes.
+Hedge fund managers’ risk-taking choices are determined by their compensation structure.
+Most existing studies focus on how the incentive fee and the high-water mark provision affect managers’ risk-taking.
+We build a simple model to show that managers’ risk-taking is negatively related to their future management fees.
+Using fund-level data, we calibrate the present value of managers’ future compensation and find that the management fee is the dominant part of managers’ total compensation.
+When the contribution of future management fees to total compensation increases, fund managers, especially those of large funds, reduce risk-taking to increase survival probabilities and protect future compensation.

 Keywords: Hedge Fund, Risk-Taking, Incentive Fee, Management Fee, High-Water Mark